This Is How Many Ethereum Are Left To Acquire

 Ethereum staking and total ETH staked.

 Successful validators are then rewarded for their efforts in securing the blockchain via a constantly fluctuating rate.
-On average, ETH stakers receive a 5% annual yield on their staked tokens.
+On average, ETH takers receive a 5% annual yield on their staked tokens.
 This is the crux of how Ether is issued – as a reward to validators each time they successfully confirm a new block.

 If there are 500,000 validators staking 32 ETH, this means approximately 16-18 million Ether is currently staked.
 At a reward rate of 5%, this equates to between 700-900k ETH entering circulation each year – matching the issuance rates explored earlier in this guide.
 For more information on where to stake Ethereum, read this comparison list next.